-So tomorrow this 2 hour play will premier at Michael Joseph Center, Safaricom… a few reflections…
+So tomorrow this 2 hour play will premier at the Michael Joseph Center, Safaricom… a few reflections…

-Writing a play is harder than I imagined, I have watched so many movies and I will think twice before I critic a nigerian movie again.
+Writing a play is harder than I imagined, I have watched so many movies and I will think twice before I critique a nigerian movie again.

-Let me introduce you to lead actors and director briefly
+Let me introduce you to the lead actors and director briefly

 Jinna Mutune: is the visionary, writer and only director (Leo the movie) I have ever worked with so I might be biased when I say, she knows her stuff.
 She is driven, passionate, and she gets the work done.
 From her I learned once more the importance of picking the right people to work with and the push to get things done.